Noor-Hussien/tipCalculator/README.md

 Time : 5 hours spent

 # Requirements #
- [*] User  enters bill using TextField successfuly
+ [x] Create 5 Labels, a Textfield, a View, Segemnted Control [x] User  enters bill using TextField successfuly
- [*] User specifies the tip percentage by either 15%, 18% and 20% and switch back to any.
+ [x] User specifies the tip percentage by either 15%, 18% and 20% and switch back to any.
- [*] User can click anywhere on the app and the keybaord will hide [*] Both total and tip are displayed in dollars
+ [x] User can click anywhere on the app and the keybaord will hide [x] Both total and tip are displayed in dollars

  # Optional #
- [*] BackGround color changed to green which is presentable to the user
+ [x] BackGround color changed to green which is presentable to the user

  # Resource
  Macbook pro 13